 What are your protocols for COVID-19?

 COVID19 vaccination and masking are optional but encouraged.
 Please do not attend if you are feeling unwell or have been exposed to COVID19.
 CMP reserves the right to change/update/enforce these policies as regulations may change.
-Please check cmpgh.org and signage at individual events for updated information.
+Please check reminder emails and/or signage at individual events for updated information.

 Where is PNC Theatre at the Pittsburgh Playhouse, and where should I park?

 PNC Theatre is located at 350 Forbes Avenue, Pittsburgh, PA 15222, at the corner of Smithfield and Forbes.
-There is ample parking within one block of the venue at the following garages:
+There is ample parking within 2 blocks of the venue at the following garages:

 - Mellon Square Garage (500 Smithfield St.)